 As part of my new “Let’s Blog” series, I have gotten a few emails about blog graphics.
 In a world with Pinterest, we all know the importance of creating killer blog graphics.
-And, I am here to tell you that you don’t need to Photoshop!
+And, I am here to tell you that you don’t need to use Photoshop!
+I’m so excited about this PicMonkey Tutorial.

 I love using Adobe Photoshop and Illustrator for my graphics – but have found that our friend Picmonkey provides awesome tools for an easy blog graphic.
 I am not going to go over the basics of using Picmonkey – I am assuming you know the basics.
 Instead, I want to share my favorite tips for over-the-top killer blog graphics.